devplayer0/fyp/report.md

 visualisation of the data collected to produce the log-log plot.
 However, this graph plots input size directly against cycle count, allowing the type of function to be inferred.
-Curve-fitting could also be applied to guess the class of function and draw the fitted function through the points of actual data.
+Curve-fitting could also be applied to guess the class of function.
+The fitted function could then be drawn through the points of actual data.
 This can show instructors and students how their algorithm scales directly with the size of the input.